Description

 - Identify three essential components of the communication process

-- Explain two key principles of marketing that help define and explain the value of environmental public health
+- Explain two key principles of marketing that help define and explain the value of public health

 Intended Audience